Thailand Digital Nomad Visa Guide (2024)

 Where to work in Krabi

-There is not too much coworking space in Krabi.
-However, KoHub, a coworking space in Sala Dan, seems to be a perfectly fine choice among the existing spaces with an average rate of 4.8 out of 97 votes.
+There are very few coworking spaces in Krabi.
+KoHub, a coworking space in Sala Dan, seemed to be a perfectly fine choice among the existing spaces.

 Pattaya — The best place to live in Thailand for expats